 The properties that have the highest level of fuel poverty are in the privately rented sector where the landlords are not invested in spending money to increase the energy efficiency of the home in terms of insulation or boiler efficiency.

 However, social landlords such as local authority and housing association properties have lower proportions of fuel poverty which is largely due to the energy efficiency programmes that they have been running over the last decade as well as rent being more reasonable than renting privately.

 Owner-occupied properties have lower levels of fuel poverty which is likely to them seeing the benefit in investing in energy efficiency measures to reduce their energy costs where possible or they have taken advantage of reduced price or free insulation schemes.

 The type of heating in a home also impacts the level of fuel poverty as it is a contributor to the cost of the energy.
 Homes heated by gas are cheaper to run, followed by other fuels and then by electricity which is often the most expensive heating type.

 If the property also has an old and inefficient boiler it can cost more to run, as can any other form of inefficient heating include electricity storage heaters.
 These factors combined with poorly insulated properties make them very expensive to heat.

-Statistics also show that those living in a multi-occupancy household have a higher proportion of fuel poverty than couples or a single person that is under 60.
-Households that suffer the most from fuel poverty are lone parents with dependent child/ren.
+Statistics also show that those living in a multi-occupancy household have a higher proportion of fuel poverty than couples or a single person that is under 60 years old.
+Households that suffer the most from fuel poverty are lone parents with dependent children.